Best macro calculator for weight loss

 How do I determine my optimal daily calorie and macro targets for weight loss?

 To lose weight, aim for a 15-20% calorie deficit below your TDEE.
-Your TDEE is your BMR times your activity level.
-For fat loss, aim for 30% fat, 0.65-1 gram of protein per pound of body weight, and the rest from carbs.
+Your TDEE is calculated by multiplying your BMR by your activity level.
+For fat loss, aim for 30% fat, 0.65-1 gram of protein per pound of body weight, and the remaining calories from carbohydrates.

 What are the common mistakes people make when using a macro calculator?

-People often mistake their activity levels, leading to too many calories.
-They also might not measure food portions correctly, leading to wrong macro tracking.
+People often underestimate their calorie intake, leading to excessive calorie consumption.
+They may also not measure frequently, underestimating, which leads to incorrect and excessive calorie intake.
 Always check and adjust your macros as your weight changes.

 What are some popular macro tracking tools and apps?